-The Board of the Education Foundation are seeking your input, energy and enthusiasm to help draft a new Strategic Plan in a planning session that will be announced in the near future.
-Now that the roles and responsibilities of the Foundation are officially separate from those of NAPEG, n the year ahead we will renew focus on its priorities of encouraging education and recognizing accomplishments.
-One sign of that is the inclusion of the Honours and Awards activities in the Education Foundations Annual Report.
+Now that the roles and responsibilities of the Foundation are officially separate from those of NAPEG, in the year ahead we will renew focus on its priorities of encouraging education and recognizing accomplishments.

+One sign of that is the inclusion of the Honours and Awards and Outreach activities in the Education Foundations Annual Report.